A 50-kilometer microcosm of the Pacific Northwest.

-You’ll start next to Leland Lake at 200’ above sea level and grind your way up to nearly 5,800’.
+You’ll start at a retired rock quarry at 2,600’ above sea level and grind your way to 5,800’.
 The high point of the course, a turn-around at the Buckhorn Wilderness boundary, offers huge views across the eastern slope of the Olympic range.
 (Keep an eye out for a camera — take a picture to prove you made it to the top!)
 Along the way, you’ll be treated to big pines and cedars, rhododendrons in full bloom, a river named after a crab, and peaks still holding snow.
 The quintessential, gear-laden NW hiker will probably be out there, too.

-Runners can expect welcoming and well-stocked aid stations at Everlong events.
+Runners can expect welcoming and well-stocked aid stations.
 We’ll have water, Tailwind, and an assortment of foods — sweet, salty, hearty, etc. Our aid statoins are cupless, so bring something with which to drink.

 Directions to Start

 Plenty of parking, including spots for camper vans, is available at the Start/Finish area.
-When you arrive, follow the parking signs and, please, drive slowly.
-We are on private property and do not want to tear up the ground.
+When you arrive, please follow the parking signs and proceed cautiously.